Dogo Giɗe: Early life

-Death propaganda
+Death rumours

 In 2021, there were rumours that Dogo Giɗe had died.
-Dogo Gide was reportedly killed by some of his own men.
+Dogo Giɗe was reportedly killed by some of his own men.
 He was allegedly killed at a hideout while receiving treatment for gunshot injuries sustained during an earlier battle in the Kuyan Bana forest, Zamfara State.

 Attacks against schools

-Dogo Gide organized and led the abduction of 126 Students from Bethel Baptist Secondary School in Maraban Damishi, Chikun Local Government Area of Kaduna State on July 5, 2021.
+Dogo Giɗe organized and led the abduction of 126 Students from Bethel Baptist Secondary School in Maraban Damishi, Chikun Local Government Area of Kaduna State on July 5, 2021.
 Additionally, he was involved in the kidnapping of over 90 students and numerous staff members from the Federal Government College in Birnin Yauri, Kebbi State.
 The victims were finally released following the payment of a substantial ransom, amounting to several million naira, by the parents of the abductees.
-Dogo Gide has been falsely implicated in the abduction of Kagara students in the Rafi Local Government of Niger State.
+Dogo Giɗe has been falsely implicated in the abduction of Kagara students in the Rafi Local Government of Niger State.

 Married to Yauri's Students

-After one year of the captivity of the Yauri school girls, there is news that Dogo Giɗe married Farida, one of the students and he has married 11 of the girls off to his boys.
+After one year of the captivity of the Yauri school girls, there is news that Dogo Giɗe married Farida, one of the students, and he has married 11 of the girls off to his boys.